JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/2_History_and_evolution_of_blockchain.md

 want to protect the data.
-using timespan to generate the hash for each block. thorugh the chain to make sure the data is correct.
+using timespan to generate the hash for each block.
+thorugh the chain to make sure the data is correct.
 Merkle Tree use to store the complex relationship data.
-Like the tree, there are a lot of b. pow to do the consensus algorthm. mining 1 block can get 50 bicoin at the first, every 4 year will be reduce half. value of the money? who give the value of money? the value of the money will keep dicrease, because the bank continuous printing the money. the maximum number of bitcoins is 21,000,000. wonld not happen the supply exceeds demand.
+Like the tree, there are a lot of branch.
+pow to do the consensus algorthm.
+mining 1 block can get 50 bicoin at the first, every 4 year will be reduce half.
+value of the money? who give the value of money? the value of the money will keep dicrease, because the bank continuous printing the money.
+the maximum number of bitcoins is 21,000,000.
+wonld not happen the supply exceeds demand.

 read the withepaper